Bradley Clyde

-Clyde is one of only two players, along with Billy Slater, to have twice won the Clive Churchill Medal as the best player in the Grand Final.
+Clyde is one of only three players, along with Billy Slater and Nathan Cleary, to have twice won the Clive Churchill Medal as the best player in the Grand Final.

 Bradley Clyde is an inductee into both the NSW Blues Hall of Fame and the NRL Hall of Fame.

+Early life and junior football

+Clyde was born in Culcairn, New South Wales but was raised in Canberra, Australian Capital Territory where his parents were from.